Evicted Heron Gate residents launch human rights complaint | CBC News

 Timbercreek deliberately allowed the rowhouses to fall into disrepair over several years so it could use the dilapidation to justify the eviction, the complaint says, and that their overarching goal was to build new units at significantly higher rents.

-As for the City of Ottawa's role, the filing states that the bylaw department neglected to hold Timbercreek accountable for upholding its property standards.
+As for the City of Ottawa's role, the filing states the bylaw department neglected to hold Timbercreek accountable for upholding property standards.

 The city failed in its obligations under international human rights law and the provincial human rights code, the complaint says, to ensure that development does not displace members of marginalized groups.